Development Guide

 EvaluationIndexfor incremental reporting

-Test cases are defined in config/eval.yml based on the
+Scenarios are defined in config/eval.yml based on the

-BioNova pharmaceutical demo scenarios.
+BioNova pharmaceutical demo data.

 Reports are written to: